 Senior Vice President of Gartner, Peter Sondergaard, said that information is the fuel of the 21st century, and analytics is the engine.
 Companies have always run by data, and increased usage of the internet resulted in more data being generated than ever before, which evolved the term, Big Data.
 With data being created at a gigantic scale, you will need a place to stock up all this data.
-So, here need for data warehouses and data lakes solutions come in.
+So, here need for data warehouses or data lakes solutions.

 Companies have long dependent on BI Analytics to help them shift their businesses ahead in the competition by discovering hidden opportunities from data.
 A few years ago, converting BI into actionable information needed the assistance of data experts.
 But today, various technologies support Business Intelligence and analytics that can be used easily by employees of all levels within the organization.

 Everything that BI data needs to store it somewhere.
 The data storage option you choose decides how easily you can access, secure, and use data in different ways.
 That’s why it is important to understand the basic alternatives, how they’re different, and when you should use them.